flash-oss/medici/README.md

   - Added `setJournalSchema` and `setTransactionSchema` to use custom Schemas.
 It will ensure, that all relevant middlewares and methods are also added when using custom Schemas.
 Use `syncIndexes`-method from medici after setTransactionSchema to enforce the defined indexes on the models.
   - Added prototype-pollution protection when creating entries.
 Reserved words like `__proto__` can not be used as properties of a Transaction or a Journal or their meta-Field as they will get silently filtered.
   - When calling `book.void()` the provided `journal_id` has to belong to the `book`.
 If the journal does not exist within the book, medici will throw a `JournalNotFoundError`.
 In medici < 5 you could theoretically void a `journal` of another `book`.
+  - Added a `trackAccountChanges`-model to make it possible to call `.balance()` while using a mongo-session.

 - **v4.0.0**